jrnold/r4ds-exercise-solutions/docs/iteration.md

 ```

+#### Exercise 4 {.exercise}

-**Ex 21.2.1.4**  It's common to see for loops that don't preallocate the output and instead increase the length of a vector at each step:
+> It's common to see for loops that don't preallocate the output and instead increase the length of a vector at each step:

 ```r